wazuh/wazuh-documentation/source/installation-guide/wazuh-server/installation-assistant.rst

 Next steps
 ----------

-The Wazuh server installation is now complete and you can proceed with installing the Wazuh dashboard.
+The Wazuh server installation is now complete, and you can proceed with installing the Wazuh dashboard.
 To perform this action, see the :doc:`../wazuh-dashboard/installation-assistant` section.